Cal-CS-61A-Staff/cats-gui/README.md

 `yarn` to install dependencies - do this when you first download it!

-`cd server && python flask_app.py & yarn start` - start web server and webpack dev server
+`yarn start` - start web server and webpack dev server

 `yarn build` - generate built version in `deploy` folder, that can be pasted into `berkeley-cs61a`